yanliang3612/yanliang3612/README.md

 <p >
   <samp>
 Hello, my name is Divin Yan, a junior AI researcher.
 I believe that the essence of artificial intelligence lies not in learning, but in creation.
-I have consistently been exploring the boundaries of data distribution, as this marks the inception of true innovation.
+I have consistently been exploring the boundaries of knowledge distribution, as this marks the inception of true innovation.
   </samp>
   <br/>
   <br/>